Mak2006/gcp-cloud-labs/Lab 3 Predict Visitor Purchases with a Classification Model with BigQuery ML.md

 -   `totals.timeOnSite`  (how long the visitor was on our website) Using this we create the model and check how good it is using ROC metrics described later.

+We first test the query in isolation which gives us these two vars.
 ```
 SELECT
   * EXCEPT(fullVisitorId)